-The parks operating guidelines for the general use pertaining to Special events is located in the Special Events Manual.
+The park operating guidelines for general use pertaining to special events are located in the Special Events Manual.
 To ensure the long-term sustainability of the green spaces in the community, event venues will be considered on an individual basis depending on the specific needs of each event.

 Tecumseh Park Bandshell

 If you wish to make use of the bandshell in Tecumseh Park it can be made available for your event, but it must be booked separately from Tecumseh Park.